Accountability partner

 An accountability partner is someone who supports another person to keep a commitment or maintain progress on a desired goal.
 They will often be a trusted friend or acquaintance who will regularly ask an individual about their progress or receive confessions of moral wrongdoing.
+Accountability coaches, who are professionals specializing in accountability, also offer accountability partnership as a service for a fee.
 Accountability partners can interact through regular in-person meetings, through the internet, or through a mixture of interactions.
-Within evangelical Christianity, accountability partners and groups are used (often by men) in efforts to resist sexual temptation, including masturbation, viewing pornography, or pre-marital sex.
+Within evangelical Christianity, accountability partners and groups are used in efforts to resist sexual temptation, including masturbation, viewing pornography, or pre-marital sex.
 In recent years, numerous kinds of accountability software have been developed, surveillance apps which track a user's internet use and send reports to a predetermined accountability partner.

-Outside of evangelical Christianity, accountability partners have been used in a range of contexts for individuals who want to keep commitment, improve their productivity, or maintain self-care routines.
+Outside of evangelical Christianity, accountability partners have been used in a range of contexts for individuals who want to keep commitments, improve their productivity, or maintain self-care routines.
 This includes use in health and wellbeing, business, and academia.
+Studies of accountability partnership programmes have found improved results in practices such as self-examination for skin cancer in at-risk groups or the production of scholarship in a university department.

 Evangelical Christianity

 Within evangelical Christianity, accountability partners have been used as part of programmes to help young men who have committed to sexual purity avoid temptations such as masturbation, viewing pornography, and sexual activity.
 The Promise Keepers, an Evangelical Christian parachurch organization for men, advocates the use of accountability groups to help their members put into practise their Seven Promises, including (but not exclusively) a promise to sexual purity.
 Members of the Promise Keepers believe that participation in these accountability groups is essential to their vision of godly masculinity and many find disclosing their internal struggles to a trusted other to be a powerfully cathartic exercise.
+A study of a Silver Ring Thing event in 2009 found that young people who committed to premarital abstinence were instructed to find an accountability partner of the same gender to help them keep their pledge.
+One study of students at an evangelical university in the US found a correlation between having an accountability and gender, with women more likely to have an accountability partner than men (59% for women; 42% for men).